riferrei/otel-with-golang/README.md

-# OpenTelemetry in Go with Elastic APM
+# OpenTelemetry in Go with Elastic Observability

-This project showcase how to instrument a microservice written in [Go](https://golang.org/) using [OpenTelemetry](https://opentelemetry.io/), to produce telemetry data (traces and metrics) to [Elastic APM](https://www.elastic.co/apm).
+This project showcase how to instrument a microservice written in [Go](https://golang.org/) using [OpenTelemetry](https://opentelemetry.io/), to produce telemetry data (traces and metrics) to [Elastic Observability](https://www.elastic.co/observability).

 ## Run with the collector

-Using this model, the Go application sends the traces and metrics to a collector that forwards them to Elastic APM.
+The Go microservice sends the traces and metrics to a collector that forwards them to Elastic Observability.

 ```bash
 docker compose -f run-with-collector.yaml up -d